Skip to main content

 configuration for the topic (see Section 2.4.3).
 It can also read

-their CBOR abbreviations are defined in Section 4.
+document and their CBOR abbreviations are defined in Section 4.

 2.2.1.
 Topic Properties

-CBOR abbreviations are defined in Section 4 of this document.
+abbreviations are defined in Section 4.

-* 'topic-name': A required field used as an application identifier.
+* "topic-name": A required field used as an application identifier.

 It encodes the topic name as a CBOR text string.
 Examples of